Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Conclusion

 Our experimental analysis, on the one hand, shows that when capturing long-range dependencies is important for the task, our framework largely outperform standard DGNs.
 On the other hand, it indicates the general competitiveness of A-DGN on several graph benchmarks.
 Overall, A-DGN shows the ability to effectively explore long-range dependencies and leverage dozens of layers without any noticeable drop in performance.
 For such reasons, we believe it can be a step towards the mitigation of the over-squashing problem in DGNs.

-Looking ahead to future developments, we plan to extend the analysis presented in this paper to study DGN architectures resulting from alternative discretization methods of the underlying graph ODE, e.g., using adaptive multi-step schemes \citep{stableEuler2}.
+The results of our experimental analysis and the comparison with state-of-the-art methods suggest that the presented approach can be a starting point to mitigate also over-smoothing.
+Thus, we plan to accurately explore the consequences of our approach on over-smoothing as a future research direction.
+Looking ahead to other future developments, we plan to extend the analysis presented in this paper to study DGN architectures resulting from alternative discretization methods of the underlying graph ODE, e.g., using adaptive multi-step schemes \citep{stableEuler2}.
 Other future lines of investigation include extending the framework to dynamical graph structures, and evaluating its impact in the area of Reservoir Computing \citep{tanaka2019recent}.